jcmf/glulx-strings/README.md

       if not glulx_start? then return

 Okay, so at this point bytes[glulx_start] should be the first byte of the Glulx header and VM address space.
-If you want, you can read the Glulx specification here: http://www.eblong.com/zarf/glulx/

-The start of the file is also the start of the virtual machine's address space, and addresses are in bytes, even if the type being addressed is larger than one byte, because there are no alignment requirements.
+Pointer addresses are always in bytes, even if the type being addressed is larger than one byte, because there are no alignment requirements.
 The basic types we care about are unsigned 8-bit and 32-bit numbers.
 8-bit is super easy:

       u8 = (addr) -> bytes[glulx_start + addr]